 - The amount or presence of homework, especially at younger grade levels, does not result in elevated standardized test scores.

 - Source: Review of Educational Research, “Does Homework Improve Academic Achievement?
 A Synthesis of Researcher, 1987-2003,” 2006.

 How Teachers Can Help

-In order to help students find the right balance and succeed, teachers and educators must start the homework conversation, both internally at their school and with parents.
-But in order to successfully advocate on behalf of students, teachers must be well educated on the subject, fully understanding the research and the outcomes that can be had by eliminating or reducing the homework burden.
+To help students find the right balance and succeed, teachers and educators must start the homework conversation, both internally at their school and with parents.
+But in order to successfully advocate on behalf of students, teachers must be well educated on the subject, fully understanding the research and the outcomes that can be achieved by eliminating or reducing the homework burden.
 There is a plethora of research and writing on the subject for those interested in self-study.

 For teachers looking for a more in-depth approach or for educators with a keen interest in educational equity, formal education may be the best route.
 If this latter option sounds appealing, there are now many reputable schools offering online master of education degree programs to help educators balance the demands of work and family life while furthering their education in the quest to help others.